More Medications Facts

 References

 • 3.
 Bevan CD, Ridgway GL, Rothermel CD.
-Efficacy and safety of azithromycin as monotherapy or combined with metronidazole compared with two standard multidrug regimens for the treatment of acute pelvic inflammatory disease.
+Efficacy and safety of azithromycin compared with two standard multidrug regimens for the treatment of acute pelvic inflammatory disease.
 J Int Med Res.
 2003 Jan-Feb;31(1):45-54.
 PubMed

 • 7.
 Langley JM, Halperin SA, Boucher FD, Smith B; Pediatric Investigators Collaborative Network on Infections in Canada (PICNIC).
 Azithromycin is as effective as and better tolerated than erythromycin estolate for the treatment of pertussis.
 Pediatrics.
 2004 Jul;114(1):e96-101.
 PubMed